RyanClementsHax/notes/databases/transactions.md

   - this level of isolation is fine for some applications but intolerable for others like analytics and backups
 - snapshot
   - this is where each transaction only sees a snapshot of the db at a given time
+  - makes reading happen from a consistent snapshot to avoid lock contention between readers and writers
   - good for analytics and backups
   - also use write locks
   - uses MVCC (Multi Version Concurrency Control) to handle multiple transactions at the same time